-How do we address the world's most pressing issues through governance?
-The Master of Public Administration gives you a unique multi-level perspective on the management of global political, economic and social actors, with three specialisations to suit your specific interest.
+How do we address the society’s most pressing issues through governance?
+The Master of Public Administration gives you a unique research-led multi-level perspective on the practice of management, steering, and coordination of political, economic and societal actors, with three specialisations to suit your specific interest.

 Man Yin Kelly Tseung